 Does your company have a social media policy?
 Let me know in the comments below.

-And if you know someone who could use this guide, you’d be doing me a huge favor by sharing it with them.
+And if you know someone who could use this guide, you’d be doing me—and them—a big favour by sharing it.